 The survey team conduct customer research with the Festival Patrons.
 A brief training session for the survey team will be held beforehand (to be advised).
 Volunteers for this role must be confident, friendly and self motivated.

-To be a Master of Ceremonies, you need to be a quick thinker, a confident public speaker, an excellent time keeper.
-Some knowledge and experience of stage management would be preferred.
+To be a Venue Host (MC), you need to be a quick thinker, a confident public speaker, and be responsive to the various needs of the festival, patrons, production staff and presenters.

 The Writers’ Green Room is HQ for the guest authors.
 This role is suitable for experienced Festival Volunteers who are familiar with how the festival works.